Bevin11/DIY-Digital-Twin-MING/README.md

 About This Project:

-This project is a fully functional "DIY Industrial Digital Twin" built entirely using free, open-source software — no physical hardware required.
+This project is a fully functional DIY Industrial Digital Twin built entirely using free, open-source software — no physical hardware required.
 A Digital Twin is a virtual representation of a real physical system that mirrors its behavior, state, and data in real time.
 In modern manufacturing and Industry 4.0 environments, digital twins are used to monitor equipment health, detect anomalies, predict failures before they happen, and optimize industrial processes — all from a central software dashboard.

 In traditional factories, engineers physically walk to each machine, read analog gauges, and manually record values in logbooks.
 This process is slow, error-prone, and impossible to scale across hundreds of machines running simultaneously.
 A digital twin solves this completely — every machine reports its own condition automatically, continuously, and in real time to a central monitoring system.
 Engineers can see the live status of every sensor, every motor, and every process variable from a single screen, from anywhere.

-This project replicates that exact industrial architecture using the "MING stack" — a widely adopted open-source IIoT pipeline consisting of MQTT, InfluxDB, Node-RED, and Grafana.
-A Python program simulates a factory floor temperature sensor, generating realistic temperature readings that rise and fall naturally, exactly as a real industrial sensor would behave.
-These readings are published every 2 seconds to a Mosquitto MQTT broker using the MQTT protocol, the global standard for IoT device communication used in factories, oil refineries, power plants, and smart buildings worldwide.
+This project replicates that exact industrial architecture using the MING stack — a widely adopted open-source IIoT pipeline consisting of MQTT, InfluxDB, Node-RED, and Grafana.
+A Python program simulates a factory floor temperature sensor, generating realistic temperature readings that rise and fall naturally — exactly as a real industrial sensor would behave.
+These readings are published every 2 seconds to a Mosquitto MQTT broker using the MQTT protocol — the global standard for IoT device communication used in factories, oil refineries, power plants, and smart buildings worldwide.

 Node-RED — a visual flow programming tool — subscribes to the MQTT broker, receives every temperature reading, transforms the data into the correct format, and writes it into InfluxDB — a time-series database specifically designed for storing continuous sensor data with precise timestamps.
 Unlike traditional databases, InfluxDB is optimized for high-frequency time-stamped data, making it the industry standard for IoT historian systems.
 Finally, Grafana connects to InfluxDB and renders a live, auto-refreshing dashboard showing the temperature trend over time, complete with a threshold alarm line at 80°C — exactly as a real SCADA or HMI system would display in an industrial control room.

 The purpose of this project is threefold.
 First, it demonstrates the complete IIoT data pipeline from data generation to visualization — the same pipeline used by companies like Siemens, Honeywell, ABB, and Emerson in their Industry 4.0 solutions.
 Second, it serves as a learning platform for understanding how industrial communication protocols, time-series databases, and monitoring dashboards work together as an integrated system.
-Third, it provides a foundation that can be extended with real hardware, replacing the Python simulator with an actual PLC or microcontroller requires only changing the data source, while the entire MQTT → Node-RED → InfluxDB → Grafana pipeline remains identical.
+Third, it provides a foundation that can be extended with real hardware — replacing the Python simulator with an actual PLC or microcontroller requires only changing the data source, while the entire MQTT → Node-RED → InfluxDB → Grafana pipeline remains identical.

-This project bridges the gap between traditional instrumentation engineering and modern Industry 4.0 technologies, demonstrating practical skills in IIoT architecture, industrial communication protocols, time-series data management, and real-time visualization that are directly applicable to roles in industrial automation, smart manufacturing, and digital transformation.
+This project bridges the gap between traditional instrumentation engineering and modern Industry 4.0 technologies — demonstrating practical skills in IIoT architecture, industrial communication protocols, time-series data management, and real-time visualization that are directly applicable to roles in industrial automation, smart manufacturing, and digital transformation.

 Live Dashboard: